 Dead Winter Dead brought us yet another new Savatage lineup.
-Unfortunately, since the tragic death of guitarist Criss Oliva in 1993, such shifts were becoming familiar territory for Savatage fans.
-Jeff Plate replaced long time drummer Steve Wacholz, and former Testament guitarist Alex Skolnick (who'd played on 1994's Handful of Rain album and tour), was replaced by two guitarists.
+Unfortunately, since the tragic death of guitarist Criss Oliva in 1993, such shifts were becoming familiar territory for the band.
+Long time drummer Steve Wacholz was replaced by Jeff Plate, and former Testament guitarist Alex Skolnick (who'd played on 1994's Handful of Rain album and tour), was replaced by two guitarists.
 Prodigal son Chris Caffery, who had last appeared on 1989's Gutter Ballet tour, returned to the fold, joined by journeyman six-stringer Al Pitrelli, whose extensive resume included stints with Dee Snider's Widowmaker, Alice Cooper, and Asia.
-Jon Oliva was no longer the band's lead singer (he'd surrendered the mic to Zak Stevens two albums prior) but he remained a shadowy figure in the background, assisting O'Neill with arrangements and receiving credit for "keyboards and additional vocals" on the Dead Winter Dead CD insert, even though he sings lead on two songs!.
+Jon Oliva was no longer the band's lead singer (he'd surrendered the mic to Zak Stevens two albums prior) but he remained a shadowy figure in the background, assisting O'Neill with arrangements and receiving credit for "keyboards and additional vocals" on the Dead Winter Dead CD insert (even though he sings lead on two songs).

 Under the Radar

-Of course, on the day of Dead Winter Dead's release I was at the record store with bells on, just as I had been for the last couple of Savatage albums...but I must admit, I didn't care for Dead Winter Dead much at first.
-Don't get me wrong, the performances were uniformly excellent as usual, the production was lush and orchestrated, and it was nice to hear Jon Oliva's lead vocals on two songs (he plays the villains in this story, a greedy politician in "I Am" and an illegal arms dealer in "Doesn't Matter Anyway"), but at first listen, D.W.D. just seemed TOO over-the-top, out and out musical theater for me, and not nearly enough "metal."
+Of course, on the day of Dead Winter Dead's release I was at the record store with bells on, just as I had been for the last couple of Savatage albums...but I must admit, I didn't care for it much at first.
+The performances were uniformly excellent as usual, the production was lush and orchestrated, and it was nice to hear Jon Oliva's lead vocals on two songs (he plays the villains in this story, a greedy politician in "I Am" and an illegal arms dealer in "Doesn't Matter Anyway"), but at first listen, D.W.D. just seemed TOO over-the-top, out and out musical theater for me, and not nearly enough "metal."
 (One of my friends actually compared it to a Meat Loaf album -- ouch!)